Climate Change Levy

 - public services

 - business that uses small amounts of energy

 - domestic energy user

 - charity engaged in non-commercial activities

 Electricity, gas and solid fuel are normally exempt from the main rates of CCL if any of the following apply:

-- they won’t be used in the UK
+- they will not be used in the UK

 - they’re supplied to or from certain combined heat and power (CHP) schemes registered under the CHP quality assurance (CHPQA) programme

 - the electricity was generated from renewable sources before 1 August 2015

 - they’re used to produce electricity in a generating station which has a capacity of 2MW or greater